nhsconnect/document-store-prototype/ui/README.md

 ## Feature Toggles

 We have implemented a rudimentary feature toggle system using the `config.js` file.
 Feature activation is determined at build time depending on the `NODE_ENV` environment variable.
-There is a feature toggle React [context provider](src/providers/FeatureToggleProvider.jsx) and custom hook for checking the value of the toggle.
+There is a configuration React [context provider](src/providers/ConfigurationProvider.jsx) and a custom hook for checking the value of the toggle.

 ## Design